data2intelligence/CytoSig/README.md

 **For Seurat users**: please save your Seurat object as cell ranger output with the following R commands, and then run with this option.
 > library(DropletUtils)
 > write10xCounts(x = your_object_name@assays$RNA@counts, path = "folder_path", version="3")

+Alternatively, you can use the R SecAct package directly, following the instructions in the section **For R programmers** above.

 2, output_prefix: prefix of output files.
 Each column is a biological condition, and each row is a cytokine name
     output_prefix.Coef: regression coefficients